+The same pattern of results can be seen when using a second image dataset, STL-10.
+In Fig.~\ref{fig:stl10_4_labels_per_class_4_unseen_wrn_28_2} we report results with 40 labeled examples for each of 6 seen classes, and 4 unseen classes.
+Since \openmatch\ and \openldn\ are not natively adapted to STL-10, we only compare our method, which is based on \flexmatch, to plain \flexmatch\ adapted to our scenario.

-It's worth noting that the subpar performance of \openmatch\ and \openldn\ can be primarily attributed to their intended focus on scenarios with considerably higher availability of labeled data.
-Their under-performance stems from being tailored to suit different tasks, which are evaluated using different metrics as discussed in Section~\ref{Open-set-SSL-measurements}. \paragraph{Non-uniform labeled set, approximately one-shot} We now get back to the original scenario, where the labels are obtained as follows: To begin with, the learner is given a large set of unlabeled data cheaply collected.
-Additionally, there is a fixed budget that allows for the labeling of only $n$ examples.
-The learner randomly chooses $n$ examples from the unlabeled set to be labeled, thus obtaining the labeled training set.
-The labeled set is quite imbalanced, with a range of examples for each seen class, from 1 up to 3 or even 4.
+\myparagraph{Case 2: Non-uniform labeled set, approximately one-shot.} We now move on to address the more general scenario as envisioned above, where the labels are obtained as follows: To begin with, the learner is given a large set of unlabeled data randomly collected.
+Additionally, the learner is restricted to the labeling of only $n$ randomly chosen examples from the unlabeled set, thus establishing the labeled training set.
+Typically, the labeled set is not class-balanced.
+In our experiments with $n=100$, the actual number of examples per seen class varied from 1 to 4.
 The remaining examples compose the unlabeled training set.

-Results of this setup are shown in Fig.~\ref{fig:100_labels_random_set_wrn_28_2}, for CIFAR-100 and $n=100$ labeled examples.
-Once again, when inspecting the \emph{combined score}, our method outperforms all other baselines.
+Results are shown in Fig.~\ref{fig:100_labels_random_set_wrn_28_2}, for CIFAR-100 and $n=100$ labeled examples.
+Once again, when inspecting the \emph{combined score} (\ref{eq:acc_combined}) shown in the top row, our method outperforms all other baselines.
 Given the technical difficulties that this unusual setup poses, we could not obtain reliable results with \openldn.
-Nevertheless, we expect \openldn\ to perform poorly in these conditions, as seen with 1 labeled example per seen class in Fig.~\ref{subfig:1_labels_per_class_35_unseen}.
+Nevertheless, we expect \openldn\ to perform poorly in these conditions, similarly to the case of 1 labeled example per seen class (see Fig.~\ref{subfig:1_labels_per_class_35_unseen}).